 Easy enough for kids to make, and delicious for breakfast or over low-fat vanilla yogurt, granola is a healthy homemade gift for everyone on your list.
 We love the maple-nut flavor combination of this heart-healthy granola, but feel free to substitute your favorite nuts or dried fruit for your own custom blend.

 This hearty soup makes an attractive homemade gift with layers of beans, barley and spices.
-Making your own dry soup mix from beans and spices couldn’t be easier.
-In an attractive clear glass jar (such as a Ball jar), layer the beans, barley and spices to artfully display the various shapes, sizes and colors.
+Making your own dry soup mix from beans and spices couldn't be easier.
+In an attractive clear glass jar (such as a canning jar), layer the beans, barley and spices to artfully display the various shapes, sizes and colors.
 Add a ribbon and tag and you have a thoughtful and tasty gift for your co-workers.

 4. Spiced Nuts